 For more information, contact Prof. Swimelar, firstname.lastname@example.org.

 Should America live by Jewish values?
 Can an ancient tradition say anything about twenty-first century economic and social concerns?
-We will look at Jewish perspectives on some contemporary challenges, and then consider whether and how religion belongs in the public debate.
+In this lecture, Rabbi Jill Jacobs offered a Jewish perspective on some contemporary challenges, and then considered whether and how religion belongs in the public debate.

 Lecture sponsored by Elon's Jewish Studies Program; the Elon Center for the Study of Religion, Culture, and Society; the Department of Religious Studies; and the Non-Violence Studies Program.
 This event is part of the Emerging Scholar in Jewish Studies program, made possible by the generosity of Lori and Eric Sklut and the Levine-Sklut Family Foundation.
 Lunch (kosher and vegetarian) following the lecture sponsored by the Truitt Center for Religious & Spiritual Life and Elon Hillel.